Shopify/bigtable-emulator/README.md

 # Connecting to it

-You have to set the `BIGTABLE_EMULATOR_HOST` environment variable to the right docker host and container port.
-For example: `localhost:9035`.
-And then:
+You have to set the `BIGTABLE_EMULATOR_HOST` environment variable to the right docker host and container port (`localhost:9035` in most cases).
+Then:

 ```go
 import (